dcajasn/Riskfolio-Lib/docs/source/portfolio.rst

 Mean Risk Portfolios
 --------------------

-Riskfolio-Lib allows to calculate optimum portfolios that result from optimize one of the following 4 objective functions:
+Riskfolio-Lib allows to calculate optimum portfolios that results from optimize one of the following 4 objective functions:

 - **Maximum Return Portfolio:**